orbitalchicken/Roadmap/New.md

 	mintinstall
 		some flatpaks are missing icons
 		if you use the tab key to move between the Featured application, Editors’ Picks and Categories, you can find yourself in a position where you have one from each selected category simultaneously – so you can’t hit the Enter key.
 There are in all likelihood shortcut keys for the Software Manager that i’m unaware of, but just saying this isn’t great.
-Related to this, when i try to install a package, i have to use my mouse – is that correct, i can’t seem to be able to select Install by tabbing over to it or selecting CTRL+I. flatpak spinner should indicate that it will take some time...
+Related to this, when i try to install a package, i have to use my mouse – is that correct, i can’t seem to be able to select Install by tabbing over to it or selecting CTRL+I.

 	mintsources:
 		search for ubuntu mirror -> freeze/crash